 The American Sephardi Foundation and the Center for Jewish History in New York have published all the nearly 3,000 photographs of about 50 synagogue buildings in Turkey.
-They were taken over a two month period in 1996, when New York-based architect Joel A. Zack and photographer Devon Jarvis (along with Turkish architectural student Ceren Kahraman and Muharrem Zeybek, driver and guide) traveled 6,000 miles Turkish synagogues and former synagogues.
+They were taken over a two month period in 1996, when New York-based architect Joel A. Zack and photographer Devon Jarvis (along with Turkish architectural student Ceren Kahraman and Muharrem Zeybek, driver and guide) traveled 6,000 miles Turkish synagogues and former synagogues (and thus some are rather out of date, given recent restorations).
 The project (which also resulted in a book and exhibition) was funded by the Maurice Amado Foundation and the Mitrani Family Foundation.